evrardjp/presentations/2019-01/PITCHME.md

 #### What about SUSE in the community?

 @ul[](false)
+- OpenStack tests against openSUSE Leap using our packaging
+- When it breaks, they ping dirk on irc
-- Currently, openSUSE is not listed in [popular distros](https://governance.openstack.org/tc/reference/project-testing-interface.html#pti-linux-distros).
+- Occassionally dirk is not available
-- openSUSE is used not only Crowbar and Ardana, it's used in other places in the community.
+- We need to support the community and be fixing issues before they arise
 - Please help projects (give support in the openSUSE image builds in infra/dib, in rpm-packaging).
 @ulend

 +++

+#### State of openSUSE in the OpenStack community: Statistics

 ![](https://github.com/evrardjp/presentations/blob/master/2019-01/assets/contributions1.png?raw=true)

 +++

+#### State of openSUSE in the OpenStack community: Statistics

 ![](https://github.com/evrardjp/presentations/blob/master/2019-01/assets/contributions2.png?raw=true)